In the day of my trouble I shall call upon You, For You will answer me.” – Psalm 86:7.

-Should we say that there are some, who are made in the image of God just the same as us, who are born with no ability to respond to the gospel spiritually, even if they have an excess of intellectual knowledge?
+Should we say that there are some who are made in the image of God just the same as us who are born with no ability to respond to the gospel spiritually, even if they have an excess of intellectual knowledge?
 How do we reconcile this with the nature of God?
 Acts 17:26 says that God has put us all, individually, in our respective times and places so that we may respond to him from our vantage points.
-So, why do some respond to God from one location, but if God had put someone in another location they may not have responded?
-Conversely the same, why do some not respond to God from from their location–but God, being omniscient, knows they may respond to him from another location?
+So, do some respond to God from one location, but if God had put them in another location they may not have responded?
+Conversely, why do some not respond to God from their location—but God, being omniscient, knows they may respond to him from another location?

 Pascal’s famous wager argument states that given what is at stake one is more rational to seek out reasons to believe in God, rather than to refrain, and if they believe and are wrong nothing is lost; whereas, if they refrain from belief and are wrong, everything is lost.

 Is reason for belief in God proportionate to what is at stake?
-I believe the hiddenness argument can be summarized as such,
+I believe the hiddenness argument can be better summarized as such:

-1. If God exists he would manifest himself proportionate to what is at stake.
-(Namely what the Bible stipulates, as being hell and eternal separation from God.)
+1. If God exists, he would manifest himself proportionate to what is at stake.
+(Namely what the Bible stipulates – hell and eternal separation from God.)